Type 61 25 mm AAA gun

 The Type 61 25 mm AAA gun is an anti-aircraft gun produced and used by China.
 It is manually operated by a single crew with an optical sight.
 The development began in 1961 and the batch production began in 1966.
 There were both land based and naval variants produced.
+It is the Chinese version of the Soviet 2M-3 gun.